OptimalDesignLab/PumiInterface.jl/README.md

 code the maximum number of matched and remote vertices that can be shared with another process, and are used to determine the size of an array that is sent via MPI during initialization.

+## Visualization
+All DG meshes interpolate the solution onto the vertices of the mesh for visualization.
+CG meshes higher than second order create a new mesh that contains all nodes of the orignal mesh as vertices of a new triangulation and copy the solution values to it.
+CG meshes second order or less can be visualized directly in Paraview.